Darxo/Hardened/README.md

 - **Swordmaster** with **Blade Dancer** perk now only spawn with **Noble Swords**

 **Undead**
 - All **Wiederganger** types gain +5 Melee Skill and grant 20% more experience.
-They no longer have **Double Grip** and no longer grant experience after being ressurected
+They no longer have **Double Grip** and no longer grant experience after being ressurected.
+They now have a 100% resurrection chance (up from 66%) but -10 Hitpoints
 - Normal **Wiederganger** no longer have **Overwhelm**
 - All **Skeletons** grant 20% more experience.
 They no longer grant experience after being ressurected
-- **Fallen Heroes** no longer spawn with Morning Stars or Handaxes
+- **Fallen Heroes** no longer spawn with Morning Stars or Handaxes.
+They now have a 100% resurrection chance (up from 90%) but -10 Hitpoints
 - **Geists** no longer have **Fearsome**.
 They now have **Backstabber**
 - **Necromancer** no longer have 20 natural body armor or **Inspiring Presence**
 - **Ancient Auxiliary** no longer have **Battleforged**